gdiaz38/Flix.CodePath/README.md

 - [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
 <img src= "https://media.giphy.com/media/dWxKy1MtqcLvA3oG36/giphy.gif" title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ### Notes
-Describe any challenges encountered while building the app.
 Had an error where I was unable to see the screen correctly.
 Overcame it by redoing app from beginning.

 ## Flix Part 1